CLARIAH/mediasuite-info/docs/faq/what-is-it.md

 > **[Here you can find the publications](https://www.zotero.org/groups/2288915/clariah_media_suite_research_and_dissemination_outputs) related to the co-development of the Media Suite.**
 >
 > If you use the Media Suite and would like to cite it, please use the version number and refer to this paper: Ordelman, R., Melgar Estrada, L., Martínez Ortiz, C., & Noordegraaf, J. (2018).
 Media Suite: Unlocking Archives for Mixed Media Scholarly Research. *CLARIN Annual Conference*.
-Presented at the Pisa, Italy.
-Retrieved from [link](http://www.ep.liu.se/ecp/article.asp?issue=159&article=014&volume=)
+Presented at the Pisa, Italy. [link](http://www.ep.liu.se/ecp/article.asp?issue=159&article=014&volume=)